vhchuong1997/Saliency-prediction-for-360-degree-video/README.md

   - [x] Release training code
   - [x] Release weight file and testing code
   - [ ] Release the code for generating the coordinates of the surrounding pixels corresponding to each center pixel in panorama format
+  - [ ] Implement generic custom spherical convolution for any input size

 ### License
 This project is released under the MIT License.